tlswg/tls13-spec/draft-ietf-tls-tls13.md

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.

+The next message the client sends will be under a different key, so the server MUST check that the end of the ClientHello message aligns with a record boundary.

 ###  Server Hello

 When this message will be sent: